 Read Time: 3 min.

-Meet the Moms Who Make Our Priya Scarf
+Meet the Women Who Make Our Eden Scarf

 About twenty-five miles outside the city of Kolkata, India, a small group of women – mothers, daughters, sisters, and friends – gather in a circle near a sunny window.
 Dressed in a bouquet of colorful and traditional garments, each woman holds a not-so-traditional scarf in her lap.